-Our financial information can be found on the Charity Commission’s website, with annual accounts available on the following links:
+Our financial information can be found on the Charity Commission’s website with our most recent annual accounts here:

 The charity secures funding to deliver its aims.
 The London Borough of Richmond upon Thames’ Parks and Open Spaces Department funds most of our support work to friends of parks groups in this Borough and the London Borough of Hounslow’s Parks Department funds us to organise the Hounslow Friends of Parks Group Forum.

 We also, when opportunities arise, bid for contract work within our areas of expertise.
 Any surpluses from this work is put back into the charity to deliver more charitable work.
 We have also established a trading arm of the charity, Community Current, which allows us to bid for, or undertake, work that doesn’t fall within our charitable objectives, but within the competencies of the charity’s staff and volunteer team.